 Brightwork is based upon the principle of providing accurate information on SAP and other IT related topics, no matter what the outcome and whether that information is “positive” or “negative.”

-We perform all types of research which illuminates things that very few people know.
-But to do so, it means following the evidence rather than working from the hypothesis and then trying to find information to so support it.
+We perform all types of research, which illuminates things that very few people know.
+But to do so means following the evidence rather than working from the hypothesis and then trying to find information to support it.

-If you have any other questions about this or other topics feel free to reach out to us.
+If you have any other questions about this or other topics, please reach out to us.

 How We Arrive At Out Information on Enterprise Software

 - Primary research such as our detailed studies into TCO, the riskiness of various implementation types, ERP versus non-ERP solution strategies, etc..

 - Interacting with software vendors in one of the most distinct ways possible.

 We get out storylines that do not have other ways of getting out through the usual channels.